UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Successfully managing standby power isn’t about sitting in the dark, unplugging every convenience you own, or making your daily routine unreasonably difficult.
 It is simply about being smarter and more intentional with how we consume energy on a daily basis.
 Taking just 20 minutes on a weekend to walk through your home, audit your wall-warts, and spot the glowing lights of standby devices leads to substantial long-term savings over the life of your lease or mortgage.

 Whether you are a renter auditing your current apartment or a new homeowner evaluating your total household energy load, building these eco-conscious habits from day one ensures your baseline energy use remains as low as possible.
-By adjusting a few simple internal settings and relying on the automated power of smart power strips, you effortlessly reduce your monthly expenses and your environmental impact.
+By adjusting a few simple internal settings and relying on the automated power of smart power strips, you effortlessly reduce your monthly expenses and minimize your environmental footprint.
 Ready to take the next step in optimizing your home’s infrastructure?
 Explore our main electricity setup guide and our guide on choosing an electric provider to uncover the best service options and residential energy plans available in your specific area.

 Frequently Asked Questions About Electricity Vampires